bnajafi/Technical-Environmental-Systems_General-Information/README.md

 - - - -

 ## Software Installation
-In this course, we will use EnergyPlus Sketchup and  OpenStudio which should be downloaded installed from the corresponding links:
+In this course, we will use EnergyPlus, Sketchup and  OpenStudio which should be downloaded and installed.
+You can also download  the files (For windows - 64bit) from the following [DropBox link](https://www.dropbox.com/sh/7a5iz2t3t9wueli/AADjlkTwG5HMRjnDCvaw-J2Ma?dl=1).
 * *Important Note*: Pay attention that the softwares should be installed in the same order as given below:

+1. EnergyPlus
+2. SketchUp
+3. OpenStudio

+* It is noteworthy that, in case you already have the SketchUp software installed on your computer, you might have to re-install it as the OpenStudio version might not be compatible with your installed version of SketchUp.

+* In order to check whether you have correctly installed the above-mentioned softwares, you should verify that you have the OpenStudio add-on added to your SketchUp tools.

+In case you are using another operating system (e.g. Linux, MacOs, Windows 32bits), you can download them from the following links:

 1. EnergyPlus:
 In this [Link](https://energyplus.net/downloads) you can download the suitable  version of the software based on your operating System